 Liposuction is intended to improve body shape by decreasing isolated collections of body fat that don’t respond to diet and exercise.
 The most common treatment locations include the abs, love handles, thighs, arms, back, and under the chin.

 Considering the Options

-People who are close to their ideal weight, but still have unwanted fat bulges, are the best candidates for liposuction.
-While liposuction can improve a body’s shape at any weight and there are no definitive restrictions for who can and can’t undergo liposuction, people with a BMI over 30 are typically not good candidates for the procedure.
+People close to their ideal weight but still have unwanted fat bulges are the best candidates for liposuction.
+While liposuction can improve a body’s shape at any weight and there are no definitive restrictions for those who can and can’t undergo liposuction, people with a BMI over 30 are typically not good candidates for the procedure.

 How Liposuction Works

 Most liposuction procedures use a tumescent technique to minimize bruising and blood loss.
 In this technique, a large amount of local anesthesia containing lidocaine and epinephrine is injected into the fat beneath the skin.
 This causes the targeted area to become tumescent, that is, swollen and firm.

 Next, the surgeon inserts thin metallic tubes called cannulas into the body through tiny incisions in the skin and uses them to make controlled motions to displace the fat, which is then suctioned out with a surgical vacuum syringe.

 If only small areas are being done, the surgery is often performed using local anesthesia.
 Larger areas are typically done under IV sedation or general anesthesia.